martinm43/stroman/README.md

 **C++ requirements:**

-**(All)** Newer compilers (mid-2020 onwards) may not work due to an issue with how memory is allocated.
-In particular, gcc-11 does not appear to work as of May 2021.

-**Apple** LLVM 10 has been tested successfully.

 On **Windows** in order to build the Monte Carlo simulation extension, you will require Microsoft Visual C++ as described in the .vsconfig file (tested with VC.141.x86.64)

 Armadillo libraries have been included for portability - accessing and integrating these libraries might be particularly difficult for non-root users or as any user on Windows.
+Eigen is used for SRS calculations.

 Note that the program runs much slower under Windows.